-- (1) For the purposes of the enactments for the time being in force relating to friendly societies, collecting societies or industrial insurance companies, an adopter shall be deemed to be the parent of the infant whom the adopter is authorized to adopt under an adoption order. - (2) Where, before the making of an adoption order in respect of an infant, the natural parent of the infant has effected an insurance with any such society or company for the payment, on the death of the infant, of money for funeral expenses, the rights and liabilities under the policy shall by virtue of the adoption order be transferred to the adopter and the adopter shall, for the purposes of the said enactments, be treated as the person who took out the policy. - (3) In this Article "adoption order" means an adoption order made by a court of competent jurisdiction whether in Jersey or elsewhere.60
+- (1) For the purposes of the enactments for the time being in force relating to friendly societies, collecting societies or industrial insurance companies, an adopter shall be deemed to be the parent of the child whom the adopter is authorized to adopt under an adoption order. - (2) Where, before the making of an adoption order in respect of a child, the natural parent of the child has effected an insurance with any such society or company for the payment, on the death of the child, of money for funeral expenses, the rights and liabilities under the policy shall by virtue of the adoption order be transferred to the adopter and the adopter shall, for the purposes of the said enactments, be treated as the person who took out the policy. - (3) In this Article "adoption order" means an adoption order made by a court of competent jurisdiction whether in Jersey or elsewhere.

-22 Orders and agreements for maintenance of illegitimate infants
+22 Orders and agreements for maintenance of illegitimate children

-- (1) Where an adoption order is made in respect of an infant who is illegitimate, then, unless the adopter is the infant's mother and the mother is a single woman, any order or agreement whereby the father of the infant is required or has undertaken to make payments specifically for the benefit of the infant, shall cease to have effect, but without prejudice to the recovery of any arrears which are due under the order or agreement at the date of the adoption order. - (2) After an adoption order has been made in respect of an infant who is illegitimate, no order requiring the father of the infant to make payments specifically for the benefit of the infant shall be made unless the adoption order was made on the application of the mother of the infant alone.
+- (1) Where an adoption order is made in respect of a child who is illegitimate, then, unless the adopter is the child's mother and the mother is a single woman, any order or agreement whereby the father of the child is required or has undertaken to make payments specifically for the benefit of the child, shall cease to have effect, but without prejudice to the recovery of any arrears which are due under the order or agreement at the date of the adoption order. - (2) After an adoption order has been made in respect of a child who is illegitimate, no order requiring the father of the child to make payments specifically for the benefit of the child shall be made unless the adoption order was made on the application of the mother of the child alone.

-23 Intestacies, etc.61
+23 Intestacies, etc.